zhiming99/rpc-frmwrk/README.md

 1. `rpc-frmwrk` has an `interface description languate`, as [`ridl`](https://github.com/zhiming99/rpc-frmwrk/tree/master/ridl/README.md) to help you to generate the skelton code rapidly.
 Take some time to learn the simple language, and it can save you a lot of time.
 2. [`Here`](https://github.com/zhiming99/rpc-frmwrk/tree/master/test/stress) is an example of `ridlc` generated project.

+#### Dependency:
+This framework depends on the following packags to build:
+1. `dbus-1.0 (dbus-devel)`
+2. `libjson-cpp (jsoncpp-devel)`
+3. `lz4 (lz4-devel)`
+4. `cppunit-1 (for the test cases, cppunit and cppunit-devel)`
+5. `openssl-1.1 for SSL communication. ( openssl-devel, optional )`
+6. `MIT krb5 for authentication and access control. ( rpm: krb5-libs, krb5-devel, or deb: libkrb5-3, libkrb5-dev )`
+7. `c++11 is required, and make sure the GCC is 5.x or higher.`
+8. `python 3.5+ is required for python support.`

 #### Todo:
-1. Request-based flow control
-2. Python code generator
+1. Python code generator
-3. Java support
+2. Java support
-4. Examples and Tutorials
+3. Examples and Tutorials
-5. Access Control
+4. Access Control
-6. A tree-like hierarchical persistant registry.
+5. A tree-like hierarchical persistant registry.
-7. Logging service
+6. Logging service

 ---
 [`Mon Jul 31 2021 10:23:00 AM Beijing`]